hamelsmu/dbt-project/notes.md

 ![](notes_imgs/2023-07-15-11-58-56.png)

-Everytime you run `dbt run` it runs all models in your project, if you only want to run a specific model you can run `dbt run --select dim_customers`.
+When you run `dbt run`, it runs all models in your project.
+If you only want to run a specific model, you can run `dbt run --select dim_customers`.